-This strategy covers West Yorkshire Pension Fund, Lincolnshire Pension Fund, Hounslow Pension Fund and Barnet Pension Fund, administered under a collaboration agreement.
+This strategy covers West Yorkshire, Lincolnshire, Hounslow and Barnet Pension Funds, administered under a collaboration agreement.
 Within this document the shared service administration, based in Bradford with a satellite office in Lincoln, will be referred to as 'the administrator'.

 This strategy outlines the processes and procedures to allow WYPF, LPF, HPF, BPF and employers to work together in a cost-effective way to administer the LGPS whilst maintaining an excellent level of service to members and employers.
 It recognises that working co-operatively and collaboratively will be key to achieving these aims.

-Each of the funds that make up WYPF's shared service arrangement also manage and maintain separate stand-alone fund policies which are available under the relevant fund's 'policies' area on the shared service website.
+Each of the funds that make up WYPF's shared service arrangement also manage and maintain separate stand-alone fund policies which are available under the relevant fund's 'policies' area on the shared service website or on their own internally managed websites.
 Where there is a conflict between the shared administration strategy and a fund's stand-alone policy the individual fund's policy will prevail.